Pennsylvania Horse Trailer Bill of Sale — Free Template, MV-4ST-Compatible

 Is a horse trailer bill of sale legally binding in Pennsylvania?

 A properly signed Pennsylvania horse trailer bill of sale is a legally binding contract of sale under UCC Article 2 and Pennsylvania motor vehicle transfer law.
-It documents the agreed purchase price, the parties involved, and the date of transfer.
-Both buyer and seller should retain a signed original.
+As of 2026, it must document the agreed purchase price, the full legal names and addresses of both parties, the vehicle identifier (VIN), the sale date, and both signatures.
+Both buyer and seller should retain a signed original for at least five years.

 Do I need a bill of sale to register a horse trailer I bought privately in Pennsylvania?

-Pennsylvania DMV requires proof of ownership to register a horse trailer.
+As of 2026, Pennsylvania DMV requires proof of ownership to register a horse trailer.
 For a private purchase, this typically means a signed title transfer plus a bill of sale showing the purchase price (for sales tax calculation).
 Even if the Pennsylvania DMV does not explicitly require a bill of sale, presenting one speeds up the process and avoids disputes about the sale price or transfer date.
+The bill of sale is also the primary document used to calculate use tax owed at registration.
 Pennsylvania DMV registration requirements →

 Transferred my ATV in Pennsylvania — the form had everything the DMV asked for.